jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 JupyterHub is a way of utilizing the components above in order to provide computational environments that users can access remotely.
-It exists as two kubernetes deployments, Proxy and Hub, each of which has one pod.
+It exists as two Kubernetes deployments, Proxy and Hub, each of which has one pod.
 Each deployment accomplishes some task that, together, make up JupyterHub.
 Finally, the output of JupyterHub is a user pod, which specifies the computational environment in which a single user will operate.
 So